 The two Polish pet lovers started their first 10 EPs not earning much.
 Gregory reflects, “When we started it was a big commitment.
-It wasn’t enough buy equipment and records.”
+It wasn’t enough to buy equipment and records.”

 What has recently bothered them, though, is the possible closure of SoundCloud where mounting debts came to light after their close shave with the law.
 British performing rights organization, PRS, accused the streaming service for not properly paying out royalties to deserving artists.
 The lawsuit was eventually settled.
-Fortunately for the struggling Berlin-based company which Voitek acknowledges as “part of culture”; USD$35million in debt funding was recently raised to tide them over.
+Fortunately for the struggling Berlin-based company which Voitek acknowledges is “part of culture”; USD$35million in debt funding was recently raised to tide them over.
 This, however, is far from reaching the light at the end of the tunnel.
-SoundCloud still faces an uphill task in the months and/or years ahead, to sustainably monetize their service catering close to 150 million subscribers, who commit almost nothing* to use the platform.
+SoundCloud still faces an uphill task in the months and years ahead, to sustainably monetize their service catering close to 150 million subscribers, who commit almost nothing* to use the platform.
 The issue isn’t isolated to streaming platforms and overreaches to physical copies of music as well.

 Even with big labels, money doesn’t go to the artist.
 Even for discogs, where people pay ridiculous amounts of money for limited edition of vinyls, the money doesn’t go to the artist.
 It’s like a second-hand shop – money just doesn’t go to the artist, but to the person who stored the record.

 Could the solution to the perennial music royalty distribution issue be tech disruptor, blockchain?
 It essentially removes the middlemen i.e. publishers or collective management organizations, that only add to transactional costs.
 By democratizing the royalty distribution process by ascribing a unique ID to each music track, companies like Ujo Music and Peertracks are disrupting existing distribution models, by monitoring plays digitally and automating payments to artists using cryptocurrency (e.g. bitcoin).